freenas/freenas-docs/userguide/storage.rst

 to add to the pool.
 Click :guilabel:`Filter disks by name` or :guilabel:`Filter disks by capacity` to change the order of displayed disks.

+.. note:: The usable space of each disk in a pool is limited to the size of the smallest disk in the pool.
+Because of this, creating pools with disks of the same size is recommended.

 After selecting the desired disks, click the right arrow to add them to the :guilabel:`Data VDevs` section.
 Any disks that appear in